-- Red files containing termly Big Writing assessments. - Copies of end of year assessments for all core subjects. - Non statutory SATs tests. - Verbal and non-verbal reasoning assessments. - Year 2 SATs papers
+- Red files containing termly Big Writing assessments. - Green files containing RE assessments - Copies of end of year assessments for all core subjects. - Verbal and non-verbal reasoning assessments.

 Storage and transfer

 All samples/records are to be stored in individual children's files in the class filing cabinets.
 Records etc are transferred at the end of each school year.